 What type of real estate can you hold with an IRA?
 Good question!
 The type of real estate that you can hold with an IRA includes commercial properties, apartment buildings, hotels, retail stores, raw land, and office complexes.

-Although it might seem easy using your retirement account to hold real estate, the reality is that it’s not that easy as purchasing a few hundred shares of Tesla stock, you have to know the rules, and unfortunately, there are a lot of rules to follow when using your IRA to purchase real estate.
+Although it might seem easy using your retirement account to hold real estate, the reality is that it’s not that easy as purchasing a few hundred shares of Teslas stock, you have to know the rules, and unfortunately, there are a lot of rules to follow when using your IRA to purchase real estate.

 The good news is that it’s not difficult learning the rules that you need to know for using your IRA to hold real estate.
 That’s why in this article, I’ll break down all the rules that you need to know so that you are knowledgeable about everything you need to know to get started with this process.